robusta-dev/robusta/docs/installation.rst

 The standard installation uses `Helm 3 <https://helm.sh/docs/intro/install/>`_ and the robusta-cli, but :ref:`alternative methods <Additional Installation Methods>` are described below.

 Configuring and installing Robusta takes 97.68 seconds on a 10 node cluster [#f1]_.
-You can also install on minikube or KIND. :ref:`Uninstalling <Helm Uninstall>`  takes one command, so go ahead and try!
+You can also install on Colima or KIND. :ref:`Uninstalling <Helm Uninstall>`  takes one command, so go ahead and try!

 .. admonition:: Have questions?